Governor Robert Bentley, President of the Board of Trustees

 Ball completed his Master of Science degree from the University of North Texas in long term care administration.
 His Bachelor of Science degree was obtained in business administration at Alabama A&M University.

 Ginger Harper serves as Senior Vice President, Private Banking & Retail Market Manager for IBERIABANK in Huntsville, Alabama.
 In her role, she is responsible for lending, investment strategies, trust and financial planning for the Huntsville market.
-Ginger focuses on providing comprehensive financial solutions and offers unparalleled service to high net worth clients as well as leading the Bank’s retail franchise in Huntsville.
-While her primary role is leading Private & Retail Banking, she also handles the event planning and corporate sponsorships for the market, serves as the Community Reinvestment Act liaison and works to ensure IBERIABANK has maximum visibility in the community.
+With over 16 years of experience, Ginger focuses on providing comprehensive financial solutions and offers unparalleled service to high net worth clients as well as leading the Bank’s retail franchise in Huntsville.
+While her primary role is leading Private & Retail Banking, she also manages events and corporate sponsorships, serves as the Community Reinvestment Act liaison and works to ensure IBERIABANK has maximum visibility and exposure in the market.

-Ginger attended and graduated from Athens State University where she obtained a B.S in Business Management.
-She is also a graduate of Leadership Connect Huntsville Class 7, Leadership Flagship Class 25 and the 2014 Alabama Leadership Initiative; obtained her series 6 & 63 licenses; completed the Life and Health Insurance Exam; and is also certified as a Registered Para Planner.
+Trustee Harper graduated from Athens State University where she obtained a B.S in Business Management.
+She is also a graduate of Leadership Connect Class 7, Leadership Flagship Class 25 and the 2014 Alabama Leadership Initiative; obtained her series 6 & 63 licenses; completed the Life and Health Insurance Exam; and is also certified as a Registered Para Planner.

 Mr. John O. Hudson III